-However, the reality is often that they will choose to disclose initially to a member of staff they feel that they can trust, and who will listen to them sympathetically.
+The reality is often that they will choose to disclose initially to a member of staff they feel that they can trust, and who will listen to them sympathetically.
 Therefore, the following points should be kept in mind:

 - Any discussion should be carried out in a way that minimises distress to the child concerned and maximises the likelihood that the information they provide is accurate and complete.
-Where the discussion takes place should be somewhere so that they feel safe, they are assured of privacy, and they are not distracted or interrupted. - " Asking 'leading questions', or 'putting your own words as the child's must be avoided.
+The discussion should take place somewhere that they feel safe, they are assured of privacy, and they are not distracted or interrupted. - " Asking 'leading questions', or 'putting your own words as the child's must be avoided.
 Similarly, staff must not pass any opinions, or express their own feelings about what the child is telling them.
-It is acceptable for staff to reassure them that it is safe for them to tell staff, but it must be made clear that anything they say will have to be passed on to the DSL and possibly other people who work in child protection so that we can keep them safe. - " Be aware that the child may need more time and more than one opportunity to speak before they feel safe to fully voice all their concerns. - The child may wish to retract a statement they have made earlier, or contradict a statement they have already made, or even refuse to speak at all.
+Staff must make clear that anything they say will have to be passed on to the DSL and possibly other people who work in child protection so that we can keep them safe. - " Be aware that the child may need more time and more than one opportunity to speak before they feel safe to fully voice all their concerns. - The child may wish to retract a statement they have made earlier, or contradict a statement they have already made, or even refuse to speak at all.
 In these circumstances, it is not appropriate for staff to put any pressure on them, but their reactions and comments should be accurately documented, with times and dates.